-Moroccan spice roasted chickpeas.
+Moroccan spiced roasted chickpeas.
 Perfect savory snack; crunchy, full of flavor and high in fiber and protein to get you full and keep you full.
 They are great by themselves or sprinkled over a salad or in soup!

 It’s no surprise I am a snacker.
 I love to eat huge salads at lunch, that fill me up for a few hours!
 But, I get some hunger pains around 3-4pm, especially if I taught spin or ran early that morning.
 I have found that fighting the hunger never turns out well.
 (Hangry SAM is not friendly.)

-Roasted chickpeas, have you tried them?
+Spiced roasted chickpeas, have you tried them?
 They get super crispy and you can spice them with anything.
 At first, I was very skeptical of the chickpeas transformation, assuming they would be gritty or soggy.
 But nope, these babies get just as crispy as your favorite potato chip and are packed with fiber and protein – take that potato chips!
-However, I’ve found that roasted chickpeas are best with some flavor is added to them, insert Moroccan spices.
+However, I’ve found that spiced roasted chickpeas are best with some flavor is added to them, insert Moroccan spices.

 I was first introduced to the spices of Moroccan cooking when I made my Moroccan polenta casserole.
 If you haven’t tried it, you should.
 So yummy and easy!
 I was surprised to find that my favorite flavors are also predominate in Moroccan seasoning too.
 Cumin, smoked paprika, ginger, cinnamon.
 Yeah it’s seriously such a unique flavor combination, I quickly became obsessed.